What is the main source of law authorising this entity form?

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-Yes.
-For example, pursuant to Article 95(1) of the Companies Law, preferential shares that benefit from priority dividends and do not grant voting rights may be issued.
-The aggregate number of shares benefiting from priority dividend that do not grant voting rights must not exceed a quarter of the share capital and shall have the same face value as the ordinary shares.
-Preferential shares and ordinary shares may be converted from one category into the other by resolution of an extraordinary GMS.
+Yes, for example, pursuant to Article 95(1) of the Companies Law, preferential shares that benefit from priority dividends and do not grant voting rights may be issued.
+The aggregate number of shares benefiting from priority dividends that do not grant voting rights must not exceed a quarter of the share capital and must have the same face value as the ordinary shares.

 What documentation is required for the transfer of ownership interests?

-SA shares may be transferred freely, unless the shareholders agree otherwise in the articles of association.
+SA shares may be transferred freely, unless the shareholders agree otherwise in the Articles of Association.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?